szkamil/kamilszewczykorg/content/_index.md

 draft: false
 ---

-# Aspiring to be worthy of being philosopher
+# Aspiring to be worthy of being a philosopher

 ## I start with...
 Just some not - formatted thoughts on various subjects.